 The Company is managed by JPMF with Portfolio Management delegated to JPMAM.
-It has no employees and all of its Directors are non-executive, the day to day activities being carried out by third parties.
+It has no employees and all of its Directors are Non-executive, the day to day activities being carried out by third parties.
 There are therefore no disclosures to be made in respect of employees.
 The Company has no premises, consumes no electricity, gas or diesel fuel and consequently does not have a measurable carbon footprint.
+As a low energy user under HMRC guidelines it is not required to disclose energy and carbon information.
 JPMAM is also a signatory to Carbon Disclosure Project.
 JPMorgan Chase is a signatory to the Equator Principles on managing social and environmental risk in project finance.